 This show is a listening test.
-If you hear words today that you aren't sure of, or don't know, guess, and 90% of the time you will be right.
+If you hear words today that you aren't sure of, or don't know, guess; 90% of the time you will be right.

 Shakespeare!
 So, what's the big deal?
-He did write some cool stories; most smart people seem to know a few of them - Romeo and Juliet, Hamlet.
-He also Invented a pile of words - over 1300 of them.
-These aren't like all the new computer and internet words, these are basic English.
+He did write some cool stories; most educated people seem to know a few of them - Romeo and Juliet, Hamlet, Macbeth.
+He also Invented, or brought into common use, over a thousand words.
+These aren't like computer or internet words, these are basic English.
 Here are just 15: alligator, assassination, bloody, critic, fitful, frugal, generous, laughable, lonely, majestic, monumental, multitudinous, obscene, pious and road.
 He also coined a ton of phrases; here are 52, the number of years he lived.